FScociety/fscociety.github.io/content/notes/0003_stigma_02/index.md

 ### Structure

 1. Set reconstruction based on 3d scans of the room and the characters

 2. A fluid simulation using the 3d mesh as a collision

 3. Roto of the characters and compositing.

 ### Splitting the project

 For the entire 3d process i used blender, which I have a lot of experience.
 Though this project was a new challenge :)
-In the beginning I naivly had everything in one file, but then I added the simulation the file became incresingly slow.
+In the beginning I naivly had everything in one file, but then I added the simulation blender became increasingly slow.
 Therefore the modelling was really painful, so it was clear to me I have to split the project into different files and link them together.

 I choose for 3 files: